DonnervS/grimheim-rules/rules/game-rules.md

 When making a Ranged Attack against a target more than 8" away, the attacker's HTV is worsened by 1.

+Only weapons are affected.
+Magical spells do not suffer a HTV penalty.

 ### Misfire Table

 When a weapon with the Black Powder or Warp Tech trait requires a Misfire check, roll 1D6 and consult the table below: